 The Council holds various items classified as Heritage Assets.
 Heritage Assets are recognised and measured (including the treatment of revaluation gains and losses, acquisitions and disposals) in accordance with the Council's accounting policies on Property, Plant and Equipment.
+However, some of the measurement rules are relaxed in relation to Heritage Assets.

-The carrying amounts of Heritage Assets are reviewed where there is evidence of impairment, e.g. where the item has suffered physical deterioration or breakage, or where doubt arises as to its authenticity.
+The carrying amounts of Heritage Assets are reviewed where there is evidence of impairment, e.g. where the item has suffered physical deterioration or breakage, or where doubt arises to its authenticity.
 Impairments are recognised and measured in accordance with the Council's general policies on impairment.
 Disposals are dealt with in line with the accounting policies relating to the disposal of Property, Plant and Equipment.
 The groups of Heritage Assets along with the measurement basis are as follows: